yzh119/relax-sparse/docs/langref/shapes.md

   ```

 * **Test E**: User can assert tensor shapes have a particular form.
 The
-assertion is allowed to fail at runtime (but may be shown to always fail
+  assertion is allowed to fail at runtime.
+If it can be shown irrefutable
-at compile time as per B).
+  then has no runtime cost.
+If it can be shown to always fail at compile time
+  then can trigger a diagnostic.
   ```
   let a : Tensor(?, ?) = ...
   let b !
 Tensor([k * 64], int32) = @ff(a)